JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 + `Papeleo/TFMAutorizacionPubAbierto//autorizacionPublicarAbierto.tex`
 + etc.

-We have had a number of issues with overleaf in the past (mainly regarding glossaries), and they should be fully working.
+We have had a number of issues with [Overleaf](https://www.overleaf.com/) in the past (mainly regarding glossaries), and they should be fully working.
 If new issues arise in the future, [this repo](https://github.com/gkilleen33/overleaf-offline/tree/master) has nice configurations for `latexmkrc` that should provide hints on how to solve them).

 ## Download the template